What is the primary function of the pancreas?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-The primary function of the pancreas is to regulate blood sugar levels and aid in digestion, which is why the correct answer is focused on these two critical roles.
+The primary function of the pancreas is to regulate blood sugar and aid in digestion.
+It does this through two key roles: exocrine and endocrine functions.

 Subscribe